MicrosoftDocs/connected-spaces/articles/mobile-app-create-store.md

-# Create a store using the Dynamics 365 Connected Store mobile app
+# Create a store with the Dynamics 365 Connected Store mobile app

 After you [prepare your network and install Azure Stack Edge](ase-install.md), you’re ready to create a store with the Dynamics 365 Connected Store mobile app.
 To do this, you need to: